Dividend Investing in Australia: Full Guide (2025)

 • On April 15, the payment date, Company A paid $0.50 per share to its shareholders who owned the stock before March 31.

-Dividends can have an impact on your stock’s price and your returns.
-When a company pays a dividend, its share price usually drops by the amount of the dividend on the ex-dividend date.
-This is because the company’s value has decreased by the amount of cash it has paid out to its shareholders.
+When a company pays a dividend, its share price usually drops by the dividend amount on the ex-dividend date.
+This is because the company’s value has decreased by the cash it has paid.

 However, this does not mean that you lose money by receiving dividends.
-Dividends can boost your returns over time by providing you with a steady source of income that you can use to buy more shares or invest in other opportunities.
-Dividends can also help reduce your losses during market downturns by cushioning your portfolio from price declines.
+They can boost your returns over time with a steady source of income.
+Plus, they help reduce losses during market downturns.

 Dividends Are Not Free Money